-- · support the design, implementation, maintenance, and operation of systems - achieve quality requirements such as reliability, maintainability, changeability, security, etc. - · achieve functional requirements or ensure that they can be met - ensure that the the system's structures and concepts are understood by all relevant stakeholders - systematically reduce complexity - specify architecturally relevant guidelines for implementation and operation
+- · support the design, implementation, maintenance, and operation of systems - · achieve functional requirements or ensure that they can be met - achieve requirements such as reliability, maintainability, changeability, security, energy efficiency etc. - ensure that the system's structures and concepts are understood by all relevant stakeholders - systematically reduce complexity - specify architecturally relevant guidelines for implementation and operation

-LG 1-3: Understand software architecture as part of the software life cycle (R2)
+LG 1-3: Understand Software Architecture as Part of the Software Lifecycle (R2)

-Software architects understand their tasks and can integrate their results into the overall lifeycle of IT systems.
+Software architects understand their tasks and can integrate their results into the overall lifecycle of IT systems.
 They can:

-- identify the consequences of changes in functional requirements, quality requirements, technologies, or the system environment in relation to software architecture - elaborate on relationships between IT-systems and the supported business and operational processes align this responsibility with the overall responsibilities of project management and/or other roles.
+- identify the consequences of changes in requirements, technologies, or the system environment in relation to software architecture - elaborate on relationships between IT-systems and the supported business and operational processes the overall responsibilities of project management and/or other roles.

-LG 1-4: Understand software architects' tasks and responsibilities (R1)
+LG 1-4: Understand Software Architects' Tasks and Responsibilities (R1)

-Software architects are responsible for achieving the required or necessary quality and creating the architecture design of a solution.
-Depending on the actual approach or process model used, they must
+Software architects are responsible for meeting requirements and creating the architecture design of a solution.
+Depending on the actual approach or process model used, they must align this responsibility with